offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 <br/>

-As for examples relevant to ML, when using GDA to train a GAN on a dataset consisting of points sampled from a mixture of four Gaussians in $\mathbb{R}^2$, we can see that GDA tends to cause the generator to cycle between two or more of these Gaussian modes.
+As for examples relevant to ML, when using GDA to train a GAN on a dataset consisting of points sampled from a mixture of four Gaussians in $\mathbb{R}^2$, we observe that GDA tends to cause the generator to cycle between two or more of these Gaussian modes.
 We also used GDA to train a GAN on the subset of the MNIST digits which have "0" or "1" as their label, which we refer to as the 0-1 MNIST dataset.
 We observed a cycling behavior for this dataset as well: After learning how to generate images of $0$'s, the GAN trained by GDA then forgets how to generate $0$'s for a long time and only generates $1$'s.

 <div style="text-align:center;">
 <img style="width:400px;" src="/assets/GDA_Gaussian.gif" alt="" />